Australia’s center-left Labor Party retains power in vote seen as test of anti-Trump sentiment - Local News 8

 A unifying force

-Dutton’s loss ends a long political career for the former police officer who held high-profile roles as minister for defense, immigration and home affairs in the former Coalition government.
+Dutton’s loss ends a long political career for the ex-police officer who held high-profile roles as minister for defense, immigration and home affairs in the former Coalition government.

 In 2023, Dutton launched himself into contention as prime minister by successfully campaigning against the government’s referendum on the Voice proposal, which included constitutional recognition for Indigenous Australians.